 - 1. One-time Close: 12 months - 2.
 Guidelines and pricing in effect at the time of the commitment will be honored during the commitment period (even if the guidelines and/or pricing change) provided the terms of the loan/insurance do not change.
 Proposed changes to existing commitments alter the risk profile of the commitment and must be reapproved as described below. - 3.
-For Construction to Permanent One-time Close 12 month commitments, the only supporting documentation that must be updated if the Commitment is activated more than 120 days from the original commitment date is: - a.
+For Construction to Permanent One-time Close 12 month commitments, the only supporting documentation that must be updated is the following if they are more than 120 days old at activation: - a.
 Verbal VOE.
 If the verbal VOE reveals that the borrower has changed employment from what was initially disclosed and verified, then updated loan application, employment and income documentation from the borrower is required, and the mortgage insurance must be re-underwritten taking into consideration changes to any of the updated information. - b.
 Recertification of Value.
 If the recertification of value shows the current value is lower, a new appraisal is required and the borrower must qualify (using guidelines and pricing in effect at original commitment) at the new higher LTV. - c.
 Payment history on the subject property loan showing zero 30-day or more delinquencies during the construction phase.